vinodtkn/MedallionArchitecture/README.md

 # Sample Project

 I have added a sample project here, it has a simple  demonstration of Medallion architecture.
 The project has 3 jupyter files, 1 for each layer.
 The programming language used is python.
-The project is executed in Databricks environment, wherein I have automated the execution of all 3 transformation layers using Databricks Workflows.
+The project is executed in Databricks cloud environment, wherein I have automated the execution of all 3 transformation layers using Databricks Workflows.
+Since I have used Workflows to automate the full data transformation process, the intermediate data produced in each layer is stored as parquet file inside Databricks environment.

 **Project Name:** Heka (ancient Egyptian God associated with health and wellness)